 Cayman Islands: Country and Foreign Investment

 The Cayman Islands Stock Exchange (CSX) is a private limited company owned by the government but operated as an independent entity under the Stock Exchange Law 1996.
-The CSX, which commenced operations in July 1997, was originally set up to provide a listing facility for the specialist products of the Cayman Islands, namely offshore mutual funds and specialist debt securities (known as SPVs = Special Purpose Vehicles).
-See Offshore Business Sectors
+The CSX began operations in July 1997 and was originally set up to provide a listing facility for specialist Caymanian products, namely offshore mutual funds and specialist debt securities (known as SPVs = special purpose vehicles).
+See Offshore Business Sectors.

 In July 1999, the CSX was granted approved organization status by the London Stock Exchange.
-The CSX was able to demonstrate that its regime for listed securities meets all the detailed criteria for inclusion on the list of approved organizations.
 This was the first time an offshore stock exchange had been added to the list.
-The approved organization designation means that securities listed on the CSX are eligible for trading in the LSE's international equity market and for quotation on the SEAQ (Stock Exchange Automatic Quotation) international trading system.
+The approved organization designation means that securities listed on the CSX are eligible for trading in the LSE's international equity market and for quotation on the SEAQ (stock exchange automatic quotation) international trading system.

-More recently, the facility has been expanded to include global depositary receipts and derivative warrants.
+The facility was also expanded to include global depositary receipts and derivative warrants.
 The CSX has developed rules for these specialist products, which are designed to raise capital from institutional investors.
 Issues of depositary receipts and derivative warrants may have to be listed to meet the investment requirements of such investors.